llinsenli/transformer_from_scratch/README.md

 - `train.py`: Orchestrates the training process, including data loading, model instantiation, and the training loop.
 - `validation.py`: Implement the validation process, including a greedy_decode method to generate the next token.

+### Modeling Transformer (`model.py`)

+The `model.py` file contains the implementation of the Transformer model, including key components such as input embeddings, positional encoding, multi-head attention, and feed-forward layers.
+This file provides a comprehensive setup for training transformers in various NLP tasks such as translation.

+#### Key Components:

+- **`InputEmbeddings`**: Converts input token IDs into embeddings, scaled by the square root of the model dimension (`d_model`).
+- **`PositionalEncoding`**: Adds positional encoding to the input embeddings to maintain sequence information.
+- **`MultiHeadAttentionBlock`**: Implements multi-head self-attention, allowing the model to focus on different positions of the input sequence.
+- **`FeedForwardBlock`**: Applies position-wise feed-forward networks within the transformer architecture, consisting of two linear transformations with a ReLU activation in between.
+- **`LayerNormalization`**: Normalizes the outputs of other layers to stabilize learning and improve model performance.
+- **`ResidualConnection`**: Implements skip connections around sublayers within the transformer architecture.
+- **`EncoderBlock` and `DecoderBlock`**: Contain stacks of self-attention and feed-forward layers, crucial for the encoder and decoder components of the transformer.
+- **`Encoder` and `Decoder`**: Organize multiple encoder and decoder blocks into coherent units processing sequential inputs.
+- **`ProjectionLayer`**: Projects the decoder output to the vocabulary space, facilitating the prediction of output tokens.

 ### Dataset Handling (`dataset.py`)

 The `dataset.py` module is integral to the data management process for a bilingual text translation task, specifically for translating English to Italian using the "Helsinki-NLP/opus_books" dataset(https://huggingface.co/datasets/Helsinki-NLP/opus_books).
 This module hosts the `BilingualDataset` class, which prepares and structures the bilingual data for training neural translation models.